 Note: Don’t leave without paying a visit to see the snakes, especially the black cobra!
 And check out the simulated gold mine tunnel!

-The Bulawayo Club for Lunch or a Cocktail
+Go to the Bulawayo Club for Lunch or a Cocktail

 Located in the heart of Bulawayo’s historic center but almost hidden in plain sight is the Bulawayo Club.
 Originally a high society gentleman’s’ club from 1895, the Bulawayo Club is now open to everyone.
 Stop by for lunch in the indoor/outdoor courtyard or a cocktail at the bar and later take a stroll through the public spaces of the establishment to admire the beautiful interior designs and historic facade.